English Language Requirement

 The admission requirements to courses under the Empty-place Scheme vary according to the specific course.
-For further information about admission requirements to courses under this scheme, please contact either the staff at the program which the course belongs to or the University's Student Guidance.
+For further information about admission requirements to courses under this scheme, please contact either the Study board of the program which the course belongs to or the University's Student Guidance.

-When you apply for a program or course, it is very important that you enclose verified copies of the required documentation, i.e.
+When you apply for a program or course, you must enclose verified copies of the required documentation, i.e.

-- copies of certificates or diplomas from universities, graduate schools etc. to document that you fulfill the academic admission requirements
+- copies of certificates or diplomas from universities, graduate schools etc. to document that you fulfil the academic admission requirements

 - proof of relevant work experience (if required)

 - proof of English language proficiency (TOEFL, IELTS or Cambridge tests)